Choosing Stillness: A Worthwhile Struggle

 By Angie Nasrallah

 Thankfully, one afternoon in a hammock beside a lake on a hot day, relief came.
-The faucet stopped dripping and I left the all-you-can-eat buffet.
+The faucet stopped dripping and I left the buffet.

 Stillness.
 Quiet.
 Prayer.

 I took a breath and gazed around at the rolling hills, the geese and the gentle quiet of the lake.
 This was restorative indeed.

 I know these are ever important practices if I am to be spiritually balanced.
 Yet, I continue to busy myself with talking and doing.
 It is a daily struggle.
 Perhaps God used the hammock and the words of St. Mark to show me that it is possible, even in these busy days, to grasp small pieces of this life.
 I will have to be intentional about making space for mental and physical calmness.
 There are too many meals to cook, baskets of laundry to wash and meetings to attend for it to just happen.